databendlabs/databend/website/blog/2023-04-30-databend-weekly-91.md

 └──────────────────────┘
 ```

-We used `RoaringTreemap` to implement the `BITMAP` data type, which is a compressed bitmap with `u64` values.
-By utilizing this data structure, we expect to achieve better performance and reduced memory usage compared to other bitmap implementations.
+Our implementation of the BITMAP data type utilizes `RoaringTreemap`, a compressed bitmap with u64 values.
+Using this data structure brought us improved performance and decreased memory usage in comparison to alternative bitmap implementations.

 If you are interested in learning more, please check out the resources listed below.